 A few years later, Sam passes away while vacationing at her Florida home.
 Her oldest daughter and executrix, Edna, had just moved into Sam's Florida vacation home, and decides to settle the will there.
 Yvette, Sam's youngest daughter wants to challenge the will, based on residence.
 Yvette is claiming that because Sam's residence was Illinois, the probate laws of the two states are different, and that Sam created the will in Illinois, the will is not valid in Florida.
 Yvette will probably not be successful.
 Even though the will does not meet the requirements of Florida's will laws, it was completely legal and valid when created in Illinois, Sam's state of residence, and therefore, is completely valid and legal in Florida, where Sam passed away.

 Should You Challenge a Will?
-Get a Free Estate Planning Attorney Match
+An Estate Planning Attorney Can Help You Decide

 A will can be very beneficial to a descendant's family and loved ones, but there are times when a will should be given a second look and possibly amended or scrapped.
 If you believe one of more will provisions shouldn't be enforced, you may want to get the opinion of a legal professional.
-Get started today with a free evaluation of your will-related legal concerns.
+Get started today and find an experienced, local estate planning attorney.